 The ongoing COVID-19 pandemic continues to have an adverse effect on our industry and the markets in which we operate.
 We are continuing to closely monitor COVID-19 related impacts on all aspects of our business and geographies, including on our workforce, supply chain and customers.
 The COVID-19 outbreak has significantly impacted the travel and aviation markets in which our significant Inflight Connectivity, or IFC, customers operate and has resulted in a significant reduction of our business with some of these customers.
 We have also experienced postponed and delayed orders in certain other areas of our businesses.
 Further, the guidance of social distancing, lockdowns, quarantines and the requirements to work from home in various key territories such as Israel, Peru, California, Australia, Bulgaria, China and other countries, in addition to greatly reduced travel globally, has resulted in a substantial curtailment of business activities, which has affected and is likely to continue to affect our ability to conduct fieldwork as well as deliver products and services in the areas where restrictions are implemented by the local government.
 In addition, certain of our sales and support teams are unable to travel or meet with customers and the pandemic threat has caused operating, manufacturing, supply chain and project development delays and disruptions, labor shortages, travel and shipping disruptions and shutdowns (including as a result of government regulation and prevention measures).
-As a result, we experienced a significant reduction in business in 2020, which, despite a recovery in our business in 2021, has not yet reached its 2019 level.
-In the twelve months ended December 31, 2021, our revenue was \$215 million, compared to \$166 million in the comparable period of 2020, and \$257 million in the comparable period of 2019.
-While we expect that the adverse effect of this public health threat will ease as a result of global vaccinations and testing and reduced restrictions on travelling, it is still likely to continue to adversely impact us by its negative impact on our ability to generate revenues due to reduced end-market demand from IFC customers, governments and enterprises and our ability to conduct fieldwork leading to order delays and cancellations.
-Given the current macro-economic environment and the uncertainties regarding the potential impact of COVID-19 on our business, there can be no assurance that our estimates and assumptions used in the measurement of various assets and liabilities in the consolidated financial statements will prove to be accurate predictions of the future.
-If our assumptions regarding forecasted cash flows are not achieved, it is possible that an impairment review may be triggered and certain assets in the consolidated financial statements may be impaired.
+As a result, we experienced a significant reduction in business and testing and reduced restrictions on travelling, it is still likely to continue to adversely impact us by its negative impact on our ability to generate revenue was \$215 million, compared to \$166 million in the comparable period of 2020, and \$257 million in the comparable period of 2019.
+While we expect that the adverse effect of this public health threat will ease as a result of global vaccinations and testing and reduced restrictions on travelling, it is still